Identifying overlapping terrorist cells from the Noordin Top actor-event network: Simulation study

-Since \texttt{blockmodels} and \texttt{mixer} only work on \emph{actor-actor} data, for these two methods we transform the data to this structure by calculating the number of events attended by any two actors.
+Since \texttt{blockmodels} and \texttt{mixer} only work on actor\textendash actor data, for these two methods we transform the data to this structure by calculating the number of events attended by any two actors.
 This is sufficient for \texttt{blockmodels}, which accounts for weighted edges.
 Since \texttt{mixer} requires a binary input, we further dichotomize the network by setting a cutoff on the number of events.
-We select the threshold hat leads to the best results for each of the methods.
+For this, we select the threshold that leads to the best results for each of the methods.

-\subsection{Classification performance}
+\subsubsection{Classification performance}